The Sunk Cost Fallacy Isn’t About Money — It’s About Love

 Most people think leaving should feel logical.
 But when loyalty is involved, the real battle is emotional, relational, and deeply human

-Because it’s never really about money.
+It’s never really about money.

 It’s about love.